Bernanke has "finger on trigger" for new bond buys

 CHICAGO/NEW YORK The Federal Reserve has moved closer to embarking on a new round of its controversial money-pumping after the central bank and its chairman Ben Bernanke highlighted a grim outlook for the U.S. economy.

-Bernanke on Wednesday painted a picture of an economy deeply mired in a period of slow growth that could end up stretching to seven years when measured from the 2007 bursting of the credit bubble.

-He said the U.S. growth rate had downshifted and long-term expectations for unemployment mounted.

-This prospect heightens the chances that the Fed will return to buying securities in the months ahead to buttress a weak recovery and ward off deflationary risks.
+Bernanke on Wednesday opened the door a bit wider for the Fed to return to buying securities in the months ahead to buttress a weak recovery and keep inflation from slipping too far below its newly adopted 2-percent target.

 "It sounds like the finger is on the trigger," said Thomas Simons, a money market economist at Jefferies & Co.

-The Fed's announcement that it was unlikely to raise interest rates until at least late 2014, more than a year beyond its previous guidance, immediately pushed down Treasury bond yields.
+The Fed's announcement that it was unlikely to raise interest rates until at least late 2014, more than a year beyond its previous guidance, immediately pushed down Treasury bond yields and Bernanke's comments to the media raised expectations of a further round of so-called quantitative easing, or QE3.

 Barring an unexpected pick-up in inflation or the U.S. economy suddenly kicking into a higher gear, Bernanke said it was logical that the Fed should look at ways to do more to help.